sio2Graphs/Pareto-Releases/README.md

 Added Transparency property, used PBI included sort options for forced sort, improved tooltips to display text<br/>
 Added Click, Mouse Hover In and Out to Values to compensate for almost no data context menu<br/>
 Bar Coloring default changed to “Each” from one solid color<br/>

-**2 Bug Fixes**
+0 Maintenance Adjustments

+#### 2 Bug Fixes
-* Make the spine thinner on Category X to show almost no data
+Make the spine thinner on Category X to show almost no data<br/>
-* Right Axis running off viewable page
+Right Axis running off viewable page<br/>

 **4 Rejection Fixes**
 ###### Pareto by sio2Graphs 7.9.0.6